 Annie The Nanny

-Nobody wants to deal with a child who when given an ice cream by your friends, spends the rest of the afternoon whining about the size.
-When kids behave like this it’s embarrassing and it’s the kind of thing that makes any parent want to crawl under the floor.
-Having gratitude after all makes people feel good and we all want our children to learn that making other people feel good is just a nice thing to do.
-We also want them to take notice of the time and effort that somebody else put in to making or finding the right gift, or doing whatever other nice thing it was they did for them.
+Nobody wants to deal with a child who, when given an ice cream by your friends, complains about the size for the rest of the afternoon.
+When kids behave like this, it’s embarrassing, and it’s the kind of thing that makes any parent want to crawl under the floor.
+After all, having gratitude makes people feel good, and we all want our children to learn that making other people feel good is just a nice thing to do.
+We also want them to take notice of the time and effort that somebody else put into making or finding the right gift or doing whatever other nice thing it was they did for them.

-However, people are also human and sometimes despite our best intentions sometimes gratitude gets less attention on the list of pleasant attributes than it deserves.
-Then suddenly you get a wake up call.
-Imagine, you’ve just made a lovely birthday party, worked your rear end off and suddenly your four year olds throws off her princess dress, throws her tiara down and yells, “But I wanted the fairy party instead!’
-Would you nod your head in understanding or would you want to take the cake and shove the remainder over her ungrateful head?
+However, people are also humans, and sometimes, despite our best intentions, gratitude gets less attention on the list of pleasant attributes than it deserves.
+Then suddenly, you get a wake-up call.
+Imagine you’ve just finished a lovely birthday party, worked your tail off, and your four-year-old suddenly throws off her princess dress and tiara and yells, “But I wanted the fairy party instead!”
+Would you nod your head in understanding, or would you want to take the cake and shove the remainder over her ungrateful head?

-All events comes with heightened expectations and it’s when those expectations are suddenly dashed that teaching gratitude once again shows up on the parental radar.
-Parents are often full of renewed enthusiasm but human nature being what it is, it’s easy for the urgency to fade.
+All events come with heightened expectations, and it’s when those expectations are suddenly dashed that teaching gratitude once again shows up on the parental radar.
+Parents are often full of renewed enthusiasm, but human nature being what it is, it’s easy for the urgency to fade.
 That’s why it’s important to remember that teaching gratitude isn’t something you can accomplish in a day or two.
-It’s a long term thing and it is something we need to teach over and over again.
+It’s a long-term thing, and it is something we need to teach over and over again.
 So with that in mind, how should you go about doing it?

-The first thing to understand is that gratitude especially when we’re talking about gifts, comes from empathy.
-You can’t appreciate something if you don’t have the first idea of what someone had to do to get it or give it.
-You see, when you’re three you simply don’t realize what a present represents.
+The first thing to understand is that gratitude, especially when we’re talking about gifts, comes from empathy.
+You can’t appreciate something if you don’t know what someone had to do to get it or give it to you.
+You see, when you’re three, you simply don’t realize what a present represents.

-Children have to learn to put themselves in another’s shoes
+Teaching kids gratitude: Children have to learn to put themselves in another’s shoes.

-Children don’t understand innately how to put themselves in someone else’s shoes so so they need to be taught.
-The only way to do that is to show them and we do that by teaching them to be aware.
+Children don’t understand innately how to put themselves in someone else’s shoes, so they need to be taught.
+The only way to do that is to show them, and we do that by teaching them to be aware.

 So start pointing out how other people are feeling.
-If you see the next door neighbour struggling to mow the lawn with her bad hip, point out her grimacing face and then go outside with your child and take over.
-Give your child a bag for the leaves and you make an even bigger impression.
-Once you’re done, let your neighbour express her natural appreciation to your child.
-The more children feel good by helping others, the more they’ll want to help and the more appreciative they’ll be when you help them because they’ll know what’s involved.
+If you see the next-door neighbour struggling to mow the lawn with her bad hip, point out her grimacing face and then go outside with your child and take over.
+Give your child a bag for the leaves, and you’ll make an even bigger impression.
+Once you’re done, let your neighbour express her natural appreciation for your child.
+The more children feel good about helping others, the more they’ll want to help, and the more appreciative they’ll be when you help them because they’ll know what’s involved.

-Teaching awareness has lots of great offshoots too because suddenly they might start noticing how you feel.
+Teaching awareness has lots of great offshoots too, because suddenly they might start noticing how you feel.
 That’s a big bonus.
-It’s the best present you’ll get when your child starts seeing you as someone with feelings of your own.
-When you’re feeling like a wreck, need a few minutes off your feet and your child notices and says “Oh mommy you look tired, sit down.”
+It’s the best present you’ll get when your child starts seeing you as someone with feelings of their own.
+When you’re feeling like a wreck and need a few minutes off your feet, your child notices and says, “Oh, mommy, you look tired.
+Sit down.”
 Such a comment can make you feel gooey all over with love, even if it only lasts for 5 seconds before they ask you why you aren’t making dinner.

-Last but not least to get your child to appreciate things and be grateful, make sure you show appreciation and are grateful for things yourself.
-Model appreciation by taking time over your presents, acknowledging the effort and stopping to thank people for their thoughtfulness.
-Expect the same of your children.
-Yes, I know people consider hand written notes out of date but getting a child to write a type a short email or make a phone call to express their gratitude goes a long way.
+Last but not least, to get your child to appreciate things and be grateful, make sure you show appreciation and are grateful for things yourself.
+Model appreciation by taking your time over your presents, acknowledging the effort, and stopping to thank people for their thoughtfulness.
+Expect the same from your children.
+Yes, I know people consider handwritten notes out of date, but getting a child to write, type, or make a short email or phone call to express their gratitude goes a long way.
 It also teaches a habit that will stay with your child and be passed down the generations as an important value.

-Teaching gratitude also has a wonderful spill over effect.
+Teaching gratitude also has a wonderful spillover effect.
 You see, children start to notice not just the big things but all the little things too.
-Children are naturally appreciative of the wonders of life but over time they become jaded because there is so much that competes for their attention.
-Our job is keep those fires of appreciation burning.
+Children are naturally appreciative of the wonders of life, but over time they become jaded because there is so much that competes for their attention.
+Our job is to keep those fires of appreciation burning.